Henry V (1944 film): Filming

 The film was shot on location at the Powerscourt Estate in Enniskerry, County Wicklow, Ireland.
 The interior sets were constructed at the Denham Studios in Buckinghamshire, England.
 They were based on illustrations from the Très Riches Heures du Duc de Berry the illustrator of which is also a character in the play.

 The film, which was photographed in three-strip Technicolor, was hailed by critics for its ebulliently colourful sets and costumes, as well as for Olivier's masterful direction and acting.
 Pauline Kael called the movie "a triumph of color, music, spectacle and soaring heroic poetry".
 James Agee reported, in Time magazine's 8 April 1946 issue, that a remarkable 75 percent of the color footage shot was used in the final release.

 In 2007, the film was digitally restored to High Definition format and re-released.
 As part of the BBC Summer of British Film series in 2007, it was shown at selected cinemas across the UK.

 Film music

-The score by William Walton is considered a classic film score, and excerpts from it, such as the orchestral Suite from Henry V, have been performed in concert.
+The score by William Walton is considered one of the greatest British film scores, and excerpts from it, such as the orchestral Suite from Henry V, have been performed in concert.

+A recording of the score arranged by Christopher Palmer, with actor Christopher Plummer reading the speeches given by the Chorus, Henry V, and the Duke of Burgundy, was released in 1990 under the title Henry V: A Shakespeare Scenario.
+The score incorporates elements from a well-known vocal adaptation of French folk-songs called Chants d'Auvergne by Joseph Canteloube.
+Ralph Vaughan Williams had also suggested tunes to Walton that he had used in his brass band overture 'Henry V' of 1933 including 'Agincourt Song', 'Reveillez-vous, Picards' (Old French Marching Song) and William Byrd's 'The Earl of Oxford's March' all of which Walton used.
+The 2007 re-release of Sir Neville Marriner's recording of the score also includes original versions of earlier music by composers whose works were incorporated into the score, including selections from Canteloube's Chants d'Auvergne.